 Larry Bartoszek, an Aurora, IL resident, has a dual degree in Mechanical Engineering and Physics from the University of Illinois and is an Illinois Licensed Professional Engineer.
 He is a member of the American Society of Mechanical Engineers, the American Welding Society, ASM International, the Chicago Society for Space Studies the National Space Society, (an NSS Space Ambassador,) and the International Space Elevator Consortium.
 Larry Bartoszek worked at the Fermi National Accelerator Laboratory for 10 years, from 1983 to 1993.
 He now owns Bartoszek Engineering, a consulting firm which specializes in mechanical designs for the nuclear and high energy physics research community world-wide.
 Bartoszek Engineering has consulted with governments, national laboratories and universities all over the world.

-November’24 – Rick’s Picks
+December ’24 – Rick’s Picks

-Transient Events That Can Give Us a Good Enough Reason to Get Outside and Do a Little ObservingAll month: After favoring the morning sky for much of the year, the planets’ transformation into evening targets is nearly complete as November opens, and unmistakable by...
+Transient Events That Can Give Us a Good Enough Reason to Get Outside and Do a Little ObservingAll month: the solar system continues to favor evening observers this month, leaving only Mars and Mercury for the sunrise crowd.
+Mercury is hidden in the Sun’s glare as...